SukkoPera/OpenRomSwitcher/README.md

 # OpenRomSwitcher

-OpenRomSwitcher is an Open Hardware adapter PCB that allows the use of a 27xxx EPROM in place of a smaller PROM.
+OpenRomSwitcher is an Open Hardware adapter PCB that allows the use of a 27xxx EPROM in place of a smaller (E)PROM.
 This is useful, for instance, for replacing the KERNAL and other ROMs in Commodore 16 home computers.

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenRomSwitcher/master/doc/render-top.png)